Costa Rica Family Vacation Tips

 Travel with Kids to Costa Rica – Our Tips

-Travel with kids to Costa Rica can be tough.
-There’s a lot of planning and strategizing you need to do.
-And if you’re anything like us, the planning phase is never complete without some crossed fingers and whispered promises to be a better person, if all goes well.
+Travel with kids to Costa Rica—or anywhere—can be tough.
+There’s a lot of planning and strategizing to do and the planning phase is never complete without some crossed fingers and whispered promises to be a better person, if all goes well.

-But let’s face it: the logistics of family travel are not easy to plan.
+Beginning to end, the logistics of family travel are not easy.
 Flights are long, ears pop painfully, and active kids are expected to stay still.
 Car rides go hand-in-hand with stir-craziness, too.
-And you have to share a room, often with kids who have different bedtimes.
+You may have to share a room, often with kids who have different bedtimes.
 Not to mention, you must plan your adventures around snack time, bedtime, nap time, and wake-up time.
 Nothing is familiar and your kids always seem to bounce off the walls.

 Even the most angelic and laidback children have bad travel days.
 Feisty kids can pose an even greater challenge.
 And when you have more than one child, suddenly your arms are outnumbered and the airport or beach can resemble an obstacle course.